 Year of entry: 2018

-This course will train you to teach secondary History in the UK, including the National Curriculum, GCSE and A level.
+This course will train you to teach secondary History in the UK in across the 11-16 or 11-18 age range, including the National Curriculum, GCSE and A level.
 Completion of the 10 month course leads to both a postgraduate qualification and qualified teacher status (QTS).